CORPORATE & BUSINESS

 Both C and S Corporations offer limited liability protection.
 Both require Articles of Incorporation to be filed.
 And both comprise shareholders, directors, and officers.
 There are numerous similarities, but they differ in the complex realm of taxation and corporate ownership.

-As noted, C Corporations are subject to double taxation while S Corporations are pass-through tax entities, allowing them to avoid being taxed at the corporate level and again on shareholders' personal income taxes.
+As noted, C Corporations are subject to double taxation.
+In contrast, S Corporations are pass-through tax entities, allowing them to avoid being taxed at the corporate level and again on shareholders' personal income taxes.

 Taxation.
 Taxation is often considered the most significant difference for small business owners when evaluating S corporations vs. C corporations.